 \section{Natural Gradient}

-Information Geometry~\cite{amari1985differential,amari2000methods,amari2016information,ay2017information} studies the geometry of statistical models using the language of Riemannian geometry, representing a set of probability distributions $ \mathcal M = \{p = p_\theta : \theta \in \Theta\}$ as a manifold.
-The parameterization $\theta$ for $p$ identifies a set of coordinates, i.e., a chart, over the manifold.
-Similarly, it is possible to define the tangent space $\tang_p \mathcal M$ in each point as the set of the velocity vectors along all the curves which pass through in $p$.
-In Information Geometry, statistical manifolds are commonly endowed with a Riemannian Fisher-Rao metric over the tangent bundle defined by the expected value in $p$ of the product of two tangent vectors, represented by centered random variables.
-Given a basis for the tangent space, derived from the choice of the parameterization, the inner product associated to the Fisher-Rao metric is represented though a quadratic form expressed through the Fisher information matrix $F$.
-Given a real-valued function $\mathcal{L}$ defined over the statistical manifold $\mathcal M$, the direction of steepest ascent is represented by the Riemannian gradient of $\mathcal{L}$ whose evaluation depends on the metric.
-Let $\nabla \mathcal{L}$ denote the vector of partial derivatives $\frac{\partial }{\partial \theta}\mathcal{L}(p)$.
-These represent the coordinates of a covector, $\frac{\partial }{\partial \theta}\mathcal{L}(p) \in \tang_p^{*} \mathcal M$.
-The natural gradient is the vector in $\tang_p \mathcal M$ associated to $\nabla \mathcal L$ through the canonical isomorphism between tangent and cotangent space induced by the metric~\cite{amari1998natural,amari1997neural}, i.e.
+Information Geometry~\cite{amari1985differential,amari2000methods,amari2016information,ay2017information} studies the geometry of statistical models using the language of Riemannian geometry, representing a set of probability distributions $ \mathcal M = \{p_\theta (x) : \theta \in \Theta\}$ as a manifold.
+Under some regularity conditions, the parametrization $\theta$ for $p$ identifies a set of coordinates, i.e., a chart, over the manifold.
+Moreover, it is possible to define the tangent space $\tang_p \mathcal M$ in each point $p$ as the set of the velocity vectors along all the curves which pass through $p$.
+In Information Geometry, statistical manifolds are commonly endowed with the Riemannian Fisher-Rao metric over the tangent bundle defined by the expected value in $p$ of the product of two tangent vectors, represented by centered random variables.
+Given a basis for the tangent space, derived from the choice of the parametrization, the inner product associated to the Fisher-Rao metric is represented though a quadratic form given by the Fisher information matrix $\mathcal{F}$.